Cathedral of Our Lady (Antwerp): Major works of art

-Two of these artworks were confiscated by Napoleon and moved to France, The Raising of the Cross (which was actually the main altar piece of the St Walburga church) and The Descent from the Cross, but were returned to the cathedral in the 19th century.
-The Paintings were stolen again by the Imperial German Army in 1914 and taken to the Berlin Palace where they were kept until after the Armistice of 11 November 1918 when they were returned.
+Two of these artworks, The Raising of the Cross (originally the main altarpiece of the St Walburga church) in Antwerp and The Descent from the Cross, were taken to France by the French occupiers during Napoleon's reign.
+They were returned to the cathedral in the 19th century.
+The paintings were stolen a second time by the Imperial German Army in 1914 and taken to the Berlin Palace and were only returned after the Armistice of 11 November 1918.